interdax/interdax_api_docs/README.md

 - Install required python modules
   - `cd examples/python && pip install -r examples/python/requirements.txt`
+- Refer to the [Dockerfile](examples/python/Dockerfile) for any other setup needs

 ##### Test
 > Runs a single market-making loop, cancels all orders and exits.